-Many store bought face masks nowadays, especially Chinese/Japanese ones, contain mung bean powder as a deep cleansing and exfoliating product.
-In India, mung bean which is popularly known as green gram or mung dal, has been used since ancient times for skin and hair cleansing by first grinding it into a fine powder.
-Just like gram flour, mung bean powder is used as a natural and effective non-foaming soap which can safely be used for people with sensitive skin and inflammatory skin conditions like eczema.
+Many store-bought face masks nowadays, especially Chinese/Japanese ones, contain mung bean powder as a deep cleansing and exfoliating product.
+In India, mung bean which is popularly known as green gram or mung dal has been used since ancient times for skin and hair cleansing by first grinding it into a fine powder.
+Just like gram flour, mung bean powder is used as a natural and effective non-foaming soap that can safely be used for people with sensitive skin and inflammatory skin conditions like eczema.
 Below are three mung bean face mask solutions for acne-free, wrinkle-free and clear skin.

 1. Mung Bean Face Mask for Acne

 The deep cleansing and exfoliating properties of mung bean powder will help get rid of and prevent further acne.
 Many people have got good results from using mung bean powder in their anti-acne face masks.
 Coupled with yogurt, this mung bean face mask will help cleanse, disinfect and soothe acne-prone skin.
 Check out a few benefits of yogurt and turmeric for skin.

 Yogurt is anti-inflammatory properties which will soothe acne inflammation and redness.
 Its skin lightening properties will fade away acne scars and blemishes.
 Yogurt also has antibacterial properties which will fight off acne causing germs.

 Turmeric acts as an antibacterial and anti-inflammatory agent when applied topically to skin.
 It will reduce acne redness and inflammation on the skin as well as prevent more acne.

 - Use only a little turmeric powder especially if turmeric can stain your skin.
 You can also buy ‘wild turmeric’ which is normally used for topical skin application and doesn’t stain.